UNDERSTANDING TEARS AND DRY EYES

 - Tear film meniscus height on a slit lamp eye examination: A tear meniscus height less than 0.25 mm is suggestive of dry eye

-- Tear film break up time with dye tests like fluorescein: Fluorescein tear film break-up time – FTBUT<5 seconds is suggestive of dry eye.
+- Tear film break-up time (normal 10-35 sec) with dye tests like fluorescein: Fluorescein tear film break-up time – FTBUT<5 seconds is diagnostic of dry eye.
+Values between 5-10 sec, should raise suspicion and are to be evaluated along with the blinking rate.

-- Schirmer’s filter paper strip test: < 10 mm of moisture on the filter paper in 5 minutes is considered to suggest a reduced tear production, and presence of dry eyes.
+- Schirmer’s filter paper strip test: < 10 mm of moisture on the filter paper in 5 minutes is considered to suggest a reduced tear production, and the presence of dry eyes.
+Values below 5mm are suggestive of severe dry eye.

 - Other more advanced tests for dry eye eyes include tear film osmolarity, tear function index, meibomian gland scans, and tear film bio-markers (like MMP9, lysozyme, lactoferrin), along with standardized validated dry eye questionnaires.